Australia's NAB fields questions over potential purchase of Citi's local consumer unit

+FinanceAustralia's NAB fields questions over potential purchase of Citi's local consumer unit

-SYDNEY (Reuters) - National Australia Bank (NAB) on Friday declined to rule out buying the local consumer finance and credit card operations of Citigroup Inc, which unveiled plans to exit some businesses in Asia and Europe overnight.
+National Australia Bank (NAB.AX) (NAB) on Friday declined to rule out buying the local consumer finance and credit card operations of Citigroup Inc (C.N), which unveiled plans to exit some businesses in Asia and Europe overnight.

 Facing questions at a parliamentary committee about the high concentration of Australia's banking system and whether NAB would be interested in a deal with Citi, NAB Chief Executive Officer Ross McEwan declined to rule out or comment on any specific transaction.